 So, inspired by my flight companion’s challenge, 900 professionals; partners, store and support staff, were re-onboarded with individual bouquets of flowers, which I asked them to order according to certain criteria.
 This allowed us to compare the bouquets and analyse a number of factors and whether we could see whether they lived up to their company’s purpose.
 They did, in so far that they were lovely to receive, but it was obvious as group by group we discussed where unity of the brand was lacking, either in the flowers themselves or other small details that should have made them unique.
 They were missing that elusive 10% that unites to bring power to purpose.
 In turn it helped us reevaluate our own values and our individual contributions and the importance of a united picture, with a wow factor of course.

 As that champion of sparkle and stardust, Roy E. Disney once said: ‘When your values are clear to you, making decisions becomes easier.’
 To which I would add: feel the earth beneath your feet and fix your sights firmly on your North Star; by its guiding light, the magic really will happen.

 Join Julie for a virtual coffee

 If you would like to discuss your North Star and how to bring power to your purpose, feel free to contact me for a virtual coffee.
-Alternatively, Wyseminds has a training programme with a free entry level to support you to begin this journey – you can find out more here and sign-up here.
+Alternatively, Wyseminds has a training programme to support you to begin this journey – you can find out more here.